codeonlyjs/website/content/guide/components.md

 <div class="tip">

-By declaring logic, templates and styles in code the entire definition of a component can be contained in a single `.js` file -
+By declaring logic, templates and styles in code the entire definition of a component can be contained in a single `.js` file.
-ie: single file components.

 </div>